 - Decision making which involves formulating necessary policies, legal and institutional frameworks, evaluating the alternatives of the project, etc

 There can be other tasks and responsibilities based on the type of the project that might be Environmental Impact Assessment (EIA).
 EIA is a part of strategic planning based on stakeholders consultation, development planning, landscape management, environment monitoring, solid waste management plans.
-The role of Environmental Planner may be based on the need of the project and work at various level such as project manager with a local government to framing national level policies.
+The role of Environmental Planners may be based on the need of the project and work at various level such as project manager with a local government to framing national level policies.
 They also work as policy analysts and review international and national policies & Acts which are often termed as National Environmental Policy Act.

 Environmental Planning is not only confined to the issues described above while the issues may vary depending upon various scenarios and development proposals.
 The field is new but it has a lot to offer to those who see themselves as Environmentalists.
 It also help those who want to bring something new on the table while contributing to the environment and the society.
 People taking care of environmental aspects also work on framing environmental policy, environmental regulations so as to keep environmental quality in check.